teohbenji/50.005-FTP-CLI-app/README.md

 Do not forget to spawn the shell again if you'd like to restart the assignment.

 ### Uploading files
 In the shell session with the client code running, you will be first prompted to choose the language.
-Enter 0 for English, 1 for Malay and 2 for Spanish.
+Enter 0 for English, 1 for Malay and 2 for Filipino.
 ```
 Code here
 ```